 2. Signed agreement with Municipality's aggregation consultant

-On April 3, 2020 Barrington selected aggregation consultant Good Energy, based on a competitive Request for Proposals process led by the City of Providence.
+On May 12, 2020 the Municipality selected aggregation consultant Good Energy, based on a competitive Request for Proposals process led by the City of Providence.
+The services agreement is included as Attachment 4.

 3. Creation of a Draft Plan